Save the Urban Farm marches against more Knight Campus development

 “We’re there in the space that won’t be there in a little bit,” Olson said.
 “Most of the work that we have been doing has been to protect as much as we can,” she said.

-Clara Andrews isn’t a student at UO, but said she has had many special moments at the farm.
+Clara Andrews isn’t a student at UO but said she has had many special moments at the farm.
 She learned about Save the Urban Farm from Beavers, her roommate.
-Andrews said “It’s very frustrating to see that money is more important than educational spaces like the Urban Farm.”
+“It’s very frustrating to see that money is more important than educational spaces like the Urban Farm,” Andrews said.